 The Colorado Trust has several ways by which grants are made, depending on the funding area, rationale and more.

-The Trust is developing a new grantmaking process based on its Community Partnerships approach.
-In partnership with communities, The Trust plans to eventually fund a range of innovative, local solutions that advance health equity.
+The Trust has recently developed a grantmaking process based on its Community Partnerships approach.
+In partnership with communities, The Trust is funding a range of innovative, local solutions that advance health equity.
 Such initiatives could focus on anything and everything that can impact the health of a community, such as transportation, housing, education, employment, the natural environment, public safety and more.

 Any such ideas to improve health equity in a community will be determined by community residents themselves—not by The Trust, nor a nonprofit, nor an elected official.
 The Trust’s team of community partners are working with Coloradans across the state to bring this to fruition.